 An essential component of our role as funeral directors is to maintain the sanctity of our work and protect the privacy of those in our care.
 Something that continues to trouble me is the prurient interest some have in the most private part of funeral service.
 “I want to watch.
 Can I?”
-It is an embalming they are asking to watch.
-In mortuary school we were told that the only non–official who could legally watch was the next of kin.
-“But why would they want to?” asked out instructor.
+It is anContinue reading “I Want to Watch”

 In July’s issue, American Funeral Director pays tribute to COVID-19 heroes.When I was asked to contribute, I thought of the countless funeral directors who fit that description (and how it would take untold issues to mention them all).
 I decided to profile Tom Boland (many funeral directors in NY know him), who not only wentContinue reading “Unsung Heroes”

 Today I participated in my second home funeral.
 The visitation was held in a magnificent estate in Greenwich, Connecticut and, as we were getting things ready, a colleague remarked that the setting was grander than most funeral homes.
 The room where the deceased reposed was bedecked with beautiful flowers, and family photographs.
 In the entranceContinue reading “Home Funerals”

 Attended the funeral service for Manhattan DA Robert Morgenthau at Temple Emanu-El today.
 New York City’s longest serving District Attorney would have turned 100 on July 31st.
 He is buried in Mt.
 Pleasant Cemetery.

 Inside The Reform Temple of Forest Hills, it was SRO as hundreds of people, including elected officials, judges, prosecutors, court staff, and New Yorkers, attended the funeral service for Queens District Attorney Richard A. Brown.
 In his lengthy career, the highly respected district attorney successfully prosecuted many cases.
 The last one was the Karina VetranoContinue reading “RIP Queens DA Richard Brown”

 The article I wrote about the importance of keeping the funeral tradition alive is in the current issue of the Saturday Evening Post.
 It’s an honor to be able to make the argument in such a venerable publication.
 Here’s a link to read it online: Let’s Keep the Funeral Alive

 A scene from the funeral of former New York State Governor, Mario M. Cuomo, as his casket is being carried to the hearse after a Mass at Park Avenue’s St. Ignatius Loyola.
 Read more about Gov. Cuomo’s life and death in my profile which is in the March issue of American Funeral Director.